-26. Throttle opening position indicator
+20. Throttle opening position indicator

 This gauge displays the load condition of the work.
 When the gauge is in the green range, the work load is light to medium.
 When the gauge is in the red range (75% or more), the work load is high.
-When the button (C) (Bar meter key) is pressed in a normal screen, the display is changed from the throttle opening position to the lift load factor and the PM accumulation amount, in this order.
+When the button (C) (Bar meter key) is pressed in a normal screen, the display changes from the throttle opening position to the lift load factor.